openstack-archive/sahara/doc/source/userdoc/features.rst

 .. warning::
     Currently distributed mode for Sahara is in alpha state.
-We do not recommend using it in production environment.
+We do not recommend using it in a production environment.

 The :doc:`installation.guide` suggests to launch Sahara as a single 'sahara-all' process.
 It is also possible to run Sahara in distributed mode with 'sahara-api' and 'sahara-engine' processes running on several machines simultaneously.

-Sahara-api works as a frontend and serves users' requests.
-It offloads 'heavy' tasks to sahara-engine via RPC mechanism.
-While sahara-engine could be loaded, sahara-api by design stays free and hence may quickly respond on user queries.
+Sahara-api works as a front-end and serves users' requests.
+It offloads 'heavy' tasks to the sahara-engine via RPC mechanism.
+While the sahara-engine could be loaded, sahara-api by design stays free and hence may quickly respond on user queries.